 Deadline for applications: Tuesday 2nd May 2017

 Summary of Role: We are looking for a team of 2 volunteer peer-researchers who can undertake interviews with people who have experienced rough sleeping in Hammersmith & Fulham.
 This is a short term project running through May & June in which you will visit homelessness services in Hammersmith and Fulham to conduct one-to-one and group interviews with people who have slept rough in the borough.
 Peer Researchers must fully complete the 2 day training with Groundswell held at the Groundswell office in Vauxhall.

 To download an information pack and expression of interest form click here.

-If you have any questions about becoming a Peer Advocate please contact Martin Murphy or call 03000 039 600.
+If you have any questions about becoming a Peer Advocate please contact Martin Burrows or call 03000 039 600.